 -Headlight:- Even though you won’t be trekking late at night but you might need a headlight for early morning trekking.

 -Water bottle/Hydration bladder:- Proper hydration is vital on any trek So, you should plan to drink minimum 2-3L water a day.
 You can either bring water bottles or water bladders that can fit in your daypack.

--Towel:- You’ll need a small to medium sized towel for drying yourself.
+-Towel:- You’ll need a small to medium-sized towel for drying yourself.

 -Pee funnel:- All the teahouses have toilet facilities but as you get higher, the facilities get more & lower.
-It can also be little frightening to get outside in the middle of the night in deadly cold weather so, pee funnel is the only option to handle such situations.
+It can also be a little frightening to get outside in the middle of the night in deadly cold weather so, pee funnel is the only option to handle such situations.

 -Lock:- To secure your duffle bag & another backpack, you shouldn’t forget to bring a small lock.

 -Waterproof bag:- To safely store important/valuable items like your passport, money and electrical equipment.